Platform · Platform

 - 1. What is StudyVector?

 - StudyVector is an independent UK revision platform for GCSE and A-Level students.
-It maps practice to AQA, Edexcel and OCR specifications, publishes 2026 predicted papers, runs an adaptive Error Log over your mistakes, and uses AI to generate worked solutions.
+It maps low-focus revision and exam-paper escalation to AQA, Edexcel and OCR specifications, publishes predicted-practice papers for the 2027 exam series, runs an adaptive Error Log over your mistakes, and provides worked solutions.
 Free to start; not affiliated with any exam board; no guarantee of grade outcomes.

 - 2. Is StudyVector affiliated with AQA, Edexcel or OCR?